BYU vs. Washington State NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- BYU and its opponents have scored at least 55.5 points only twice this season.
+- BYU and its opponents have combined for 56 points just two times this season.

-- Washington State and its opponents have combined to score more than 55.5 points in three of seven games this season.
+- In 42.9% of Washington State's games this season (3/7), the teams combined to score more than Saturday's over/under of 56.

 BYU Stats and Trends

-- In BYU's seven games this year, it has three wins against the spread.

-- The BYU Cougars have been favored by 4.5 points or more four times this season and covered the spread in one of them.
+- This season, the BYU Cougars have just one against the spread win in four games as a favorite of 4.5 points or more.

-- BYU's games this year have eclipsed the over/under two times in seven opportunities (28.6%).
+- BYU's games this year have hit the over on two of seven set point totals (28.6%).

-- This year, the BYU Cougars rack up just one more point per game (26.7) than the Washington State Cougars give up (25.7).
+- The BYU Cougars rack up 26.7 points per game, comparable to the 25.7 per contest the Washington State Cougars allow.

-- In games that BYU amasses more than 392.3 yards, the team is 1-3 against the spread and 2-2 overall.
+- In games that BYU picks up over 392.3 yards, the team is 1-3 against the spread and 2-2 overall.

 - The BYU Cougars have turned the ball over seven times this season, eight fewer than the Washington State Cougars have forced (15).